Hiroaki-K4/Hiroaki-K4/README.md

 ## 2021 Goals
 ### 📫 Acquire overwhelming technical capabilities
-- Take my skills to the next level
+- Take my all skills to the next level

 <br />